hpssjellis/maker100/README.md

 Started Jun 23rd, 2021

 # This course is for Makers not soon to be Engineers!
-(Although they are welcome to blast through the course)
+(Although soon to be Engineers are welcome to blast through the course.
+Seriously these students have finished my course in 2 weeks!)

 ### I use the $ 103.40 USD Arduino Pro [PortentaH7](https://store.arduino.cc/usa/portenta-h7) Dual Core Micro-Controller with the $45.99 USD [Breakout Board](https://store.arduino.cc/usa/portenta-breakout) and $63.00 USD [LoRa Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield-lora)  and/or $47.15 USD [Ethernet Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield), possibly more shields later.